Browse the Finding Aid

 Series N. Undergraduate Internship Program

 Beginning in fall 2012, the Southern Oral History Program has conducted an undergraduate internship program for students to gain experiential education in the intellectual, organizational, and practical work of oral history.
 Each semester, the interns engage in research by conducting an oral history project, usually related to student activism at the University of North Carolina at Chapel Hill.
-Topics include the Speaker Ban controversy in the 1960s and LGBTQ issues and activism.
+Topics include the Speaker Ban controversy in the 1960s, LGBTQ issues and activism, and the history of women at UNC.

 Series O. Foundation History